zephyrproject-rtos/zephyr/tests/ztest/error_hook/README.txt

   - start a thread to call k_oops() then catch the (expected) fatal error.
   - start a thread to call k_panel() then catch the (expected) fatal error.

-test_catch_assert_in_isr
-  - start a thread to enter ISR context by calling irq_offload(), then trigger an assert fail then catch it.

 test_catch_z_oops
   - Pass illegal address by syscall, then inside the syscall handler, the Z_OOPS macro will trigger a fatal error that will get caught (as expected).